umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployment-Workflow/Restoring-Content/index.md

 versionFrom: 8.0.0
 versionTo: 10.0.0
-meta.Title: "Restoring content in Umbraco Deploy" meta.Description: "How to restore content in Umbraco Deploy"
+meta.Title: "Restoring content in Umbraco Deploy"
+description: "How to restore content in Umbraco Deploy"
 ---

 # Restoring content